CBBC Newsround – Living With Alcohol

 “The programme explores kids’ attitudes towards adults drinking – how it makes them feel, whether it has influenced how they will behave when they’re older and what they think is too much to drink.”

-Living With Alcohol – A Newsround Special and the results of the survey will broadcast on BBC One on 5 July 2010 at 4.55pm.
+Living With Alcohol – A Newsround Special and the results of the survey was broadcast on BBC One on 5 July 2010 at 4.55pm. / Links are no longer available

 For help contact http://www.alcoholics-anonymous.org.uk/